 6 - The same sequence will never be generated twice in a row.

-7 - There are a total of 9 different types of gems (colors) and 21 possible sequences, 10 of them being malformed versions of other sequences.
+7 - There are a total of 10 different types of gems (colors) and 32 possible sequences, 10 of them being malformed versions of other sequences and 11 of them being dark (onyx) versions of non-malformed sequences.

 8 - Sequence rolls are not completely random, though random enough to keep the game challenging with room for strategy building while ensuring no two playthroughs will ever be the same.

 There will never be more than 15 sequences generated without a "blue bar" being generated (a line sequence of 4 sapphire gems).
-Additionally, if a specific gem type (color) isn't generated within 15 sequences, that color will be placed into a queue so that a sequence of that color will be generated soon.
+Additionally, if a specific gem type (color) other than dark (onyx) isn't generated within 15 sequences, that color will be placed into a queue so that a sequence of that color will be generated soon.

 10 - The highest possible score is 99,999,999.
 If ever achieved, the game will continue until an overflow, though the score will not increase any further.